bdusell/xlator/README.md

 intelligent and does not even permit sentence capitalization (at least not in a way that doesn't involve tweaking the input grammar in a ludricous way).

-The program works transparently with UTF-8.

 Both the grammar and translation files can include `#`-style comments;
 everything after the first `#` character on a line not inside of a token is ignored.

+The program works transparently with Unicode encoded in UTF-8.

 Examples
 --------